MaterializeInc/materialize/doc/user/content/ingest-data/postgres-self-hosted.md

 ---
-title: "Ingest data from Self-hosted PostgreSQL"
+title: "Ingest data from self-hosted PostgreSQL"
 description: "How to stream data from self-hosted PostgreSQL database to Materialize"
 menu:
   main: